Ricardo-Dapp/CGPA_Calculator/simple_CGPA_Calc/README.md

 Outline:

-1. ask user to input grade
+A simple GPA calculator.

-2. ask user if they want to input another grade
+Steps:

-3. quit if no else continue
+1. ask user how many classes they are entering
-4. compute CGPA
+2. ask user to input grade
-5. output CGPA
+3. ask user to input credit(s)

-fix:
+4. compute GPA

-1. fix grade array
+5. output GPA